JOIDES Resolution

-The riserless research vessel JOIDES Resolution (Joint Oceanographic Institutions for Deep Earth Sampling), often referred to as the JR, is one of the scientific drilling ships used by the International Ocean Discovery Program (IODP), an international, multi-drilling platform research program.
-The JR was previously the main research ship used during the Ocean Drilling Program (ODP) and was used along with the Japanese drilling vessel Chikyu and other mission-specific drilling platforms throughout the Integrated Ocean Drilling Program.
+The riserless research vessel JOIDES Resolution (Joint Oceanographic Institutions for Deep Earth Sampling), often referred to as the JR, was one of the scientific drilling ships used by the International Ocean Discovery Program (IODP), an international, multi-drilling platform research program.
+JOIDES Resolution was previously the main research ship used during the Ocean Drilling Program (ODP) and was used along with the Japanese drilling vessel Chikyu and other mission-specific drilling platforms throughout the Integrated Ocean Drilling Program.
 She is the successor of Glomar Challenger.

 The ship was first launched in 1978 as Sedco/BP 471, an oil exploration vessel.
 It was converted for scientific use 6 years later in 1984 and began working as the main research ship for ODP in January 1985.
-The JR was modernized during 2007–2008 and returned to active service in February 2009 following an extensive renovation of her laboratory facilities and quarters.
+JOIDES Resolution was modernized during 2007–2008 and returned to active service in February 2009 following an extensive renovation of her laboratory facilities and quarters.

-Texas A&M University (TAMU) acts as manager and science operator of the JR as a research facility for IODP.
+Texas A&M University (TAMU) acts as manager and science operator of JOIDES Resolution as a research facility for IODP.
 The JOIDES Resolution Science Operator (JRSO) is funded through a cooperative agreement with the US National Science Foundation (NSF), with international contributions from 23 Program member countries.
+The JOIDES Resolution ended operations in August 2024 following the non-renewal of NSF support.

 Naming

-The JOIDES Resolution is named after HMS Resolution, in which Captain James Cook made his second and third voyages of exploration in the Pacific in the 1770s.
+JOIDES Resolution is named after HMS Resolution, in which Captain James Cook made his second and third voyages of exploration in the Pacific in the 1770s.

 JOIDES Resolution capabilities

-The JOIDES Resolution employs wireline coring and logging techniques to recover sequences of core and geophysical data from beneath the seafloor.
-The JR operates in water depths between 76 m and nominally 5800 m, and has reached a maximum depth of just over 2100 m beneath the seafloor.
+JOIDES Resolution employs wireline coring and logging techniques to recover sequences of core and geophysical data from beneath the seafloor.
+JOIDES Resolution operates in water depths between 76 m and nominally 5800 m, and has reached a maximum depth of just over 2100 m beneath the seafloor.
 The longest drill string deployment was 6919 m while drilling in 5724 m water depth.
-To date, the JR has recovered more than 322 km of core.
+To date, JOIDES Resolution has recovered more than 322 km of core.

 Onboard facilities

-The JOIDES Resolution is a state-of-the-art “floating Earth science laboratory” equipped with analytical equipment, software, and databases that allow shipboard scientists to conduct research at sea as soon as cores are recovered.
+JOIDES Resolution is a state-of-the-art "floating Earth science laboratory" equipped with analytical equipment, software, and databases that allow shipboard scientists to conduct research at sea as soon as cores are recovered.
 Virtual 360° tours of laboratory areas and a flyover video of the ship are available online [see External links.]